iZeaoGamer/Koth-v3.0/README.md

+## INACTIVE NOTICE
+I currently don't maintain this plugin anymore.
+I may start it back up in the near future with a shit ton of bug fixes, but for now, I'll be keeping quiet.
+The reason is because I've been very busy, and have little to no time to make this plugin.

 ## Koth 3.0.0-ALPHA

 A customizable plugin + Mini-Game, made for Faction servers, which offers: Many configurable options, and some that have never been seen before.